Takeaways from the Restaurant Finance and Development Conference

 Valuations have taken a hit, but quality assets continue to trade at a premium

 Despite a decrease in transaction multiples, well-performing brands and emerging, high growth concepts continue to command attractive purchase prices.
-With a less challenging lending environment and lower rates, more buyers may come to the table which could help drive an improvement in valuation multiples.
+With a less challenging lending environment and lower rates, more buyers may come to the table which is expected to drive an improvement in valuation multiples.

 Tech investments are helping boost the bottom line